suddi/3DSlantRelief/Readme.md

-# 3D Slant Relief Experiment Documentation
+## 3D Slant Relief ##

-Coming Soon!
+A vision experiment in Python and OpenGL 3.3 to measure slant perception on surfaces with varying relief.